 It’s not all work and no play at Intel ISEF!

-Finalists had social activities like the Pin Exchange, Intel ISEF night at LA Live, and a field trip to Universal Studios.
+On Tuesday night, Intel ISEF took over the LA Live complex in downtown Los Angeles and on Wednesday, attendees took a field trip out to Universal Studios, where they had the park to themselves for the night.
 We caught up with finalists and student observers at Universal Studios, where we asked them what their favorite part of the week had been so far.
+Here are their responses: